muecke87/conventions/docs/javascript.md

   })
   ```

-  - Omit return statements as long as understandability is not being decreased by it.
+  - Omit return statements as long as readability is not sacrificed.
   > Whole function body has to fit onto that one line (max. ~100 characters per line), except object literals or JSX expressions.

     ``` javascript